Tammany Hall: Fernando Wood era and Mozart Hall conflict (1855–1867)

 In 1854, Fernando Wood became the first Tammany politician to ascend through the machine ranks to become mayor of New York City.
 In addition to one term in the U.S. House of Representatives, Wood had amassed a fortune through real estate speculation.
 William M. Tweed later said of Wood, "I never yet went to get a corner lot that I didn't find Wood had got in ahead of me."

 During his first term as mayor, Wood utilized the police force as an auxiliary to his own political gang, the Dead Rabbits.
 When he defied tradition by running for a second term, he skimmed police salaries to contribute to his campaign fund and ordered them to stand down on election day, allowing the Dead Rabbits to control polling places.

 Although Wood won a second term, the voters elected a Republican state government, which reformed the charter to increase the number of elected department heads, establish a separate Metropolitan Police, and shorten Wood's term in office.
 After riots between his municipal police force and the metropolitan force, as well as between the Dead Rabbits and nativist Bowery Boys, a scandal involving his brother, and the Panic of 1857, Tammany withdrew support for Wood in the 1857 election, and he lost.
 In response, Wood left (or was expelled from) Tammany and formed a rival society, Mozart Hall, named for its building at Broadway and Bleecker.

 Running for a third term in 1859 on a Mozart Hall ticket, Wood won over divided opposition by attacking Tammany as "kid glove, scented, silk stocking, poodle-headed, degenerate aristocracy" and peeling away Irish and German immigrant support.
 During the 1860s, Mozart Hall remained a force in city politics, particularly in the German community.
 During the American Civil War, Mozart Hall aligned with the Copperhead faction of the Democratic Party, against Tammany, which supported the war faction.
 In 1861, Tammany continued to oppose Wood, splitting the Democratic vote and resulting in the election of Republican George Opdyke.
-After the war ended, before gradually losing influence and disbanding in 1867.
+After the war ended, Mozart Hall gradually lost influence and disbanded in 1867.